-General expenditure will decrease overall, with the biggest contribution the reduction in the expenditure on Free Basic Services.
+General expenditure will increase overall, with the biggest contribution the expenditure on Free Basic Services.

-Several of the other expenditure votes have not been increased as per decision of Top Management not to increase the whole budget with the 6% inflation increase to curb cost on expenditure.
+Several of the other expenditure votes have not been increase as per decision of Top Management not to increase the whole budget with the 6% inflation increase to curb cost on expenditure.
 Departments were requested to submit zero based budgets with the necessary proof of evidence.
 Increases that were not supported by the necessary proof of evidence were also limited.
 Find below explanations for amounts in excess of R 1 million increasing with more than the 10%.

-- Commission on Pre-Paid Sales Is an income generating expenditure that will increase and there is already a significant increase in the income from pre-paid sales. - Free Basic Service Is the biggest contributor to the reduction in expenditure.
-Free Basic Services is subsidies by the equitable share grant.
-The reduction is as a result of the Free Basic Services for water, electricity, sewer and refuse removal that is show under Revenue Foregone on table SA 1. - Clean Audit Project Will increase as a result of the provision made for the implementation of mScoa that is legislated. - SETA Training Will increase from R 1 million to R 4 million, the money will be claimed back from LG Seta. - Vehicle Charges Will increase with R 15 million to make provision for the hire of fleet that consist of the ten refuse trucks and the provision for the leasing of new fleet vehicles
+- Commission on Pre-Paid Sales Is an income generating expenditure that will increase and there is already an significant increasing the income on pre-paid sales. - Clean Audit Project Will increase as a result of the provision made for the implantation of mScoa that is legislated. - SETA Training Will increase from R 1 million to R 4 million. - Vehicle Charges Will increase with the provision made for the hire of fleet that consist of the ten refuse trucks and the provision for the leasing of new fleet vehicles

-The overall increase for general expenditure will be 7%
+The overall increase for general expenditure will be 10.4%